Fish (American TV series): Overview

+During the show's first season, frequent references were made to Fish's job as a detective and his colleagues at the 12th Precinct.
+Two characters from Barney Miller made crossover appearances on Fish: Steve Landesberg as Det.
+Arthur Dietrich in episode 8, and (in a brief, uncredited and wordless cameo in episode 10) Hal Linden as Capt.
+Barney Miller.

 Vigoda's character of Phil Fish continued to appear sporadically in the second half of Season 3 of Barney Miller while also leading the cast of Fish.
 Detective Fish retired from the NYPD in Season 4, Episode 2 of Barney Miller.